 I rated the Skoda and Subaru sites 7 out of 10.
 Skoda only allows you to search and purchase vehicles that are in stock and this is a relatively easy process to do.
 Subaru allows you to build your own vehicle and then go on to order it on-line to be delivered directly to your door.

 There were then a number of sites that I found a little harder to navigate and use, so I gave them all 6 out of 10.
 Toyota’s on-line buying tool was a bit difficult for me to navigate at first, but once I worked it out the process was relatively simple to order my new Toyota on-line.
 With the Hyundai website I still needed to go through a ‘negotiation’ process on-line and I did not like having to do this step.

-For Audi, BMW and Mercedes-Benz, who all got 5 out of 10, I could only use their on-line buying tool for stock only and for Mercedes-Benz this was electric vehicle stock only.
+For Audi, BMW and Mercedes-Benz, who all got 5 out of 10, I could only use their on-line buying tool for stock only.
 Each of these sites had their quibbles and none of them were the easiest to navigate in my opinion.

 I gave the Volkswagen website a score of 3 out of 10 because it took far too many steps to customise my preferred VW vehicle and then I only got a code to take to a VW dealer to complete the purchase.
 So for me this is not a buy on-line tool but rather a build and price tool.

 Many of the other brands in Australia have a ‘build and price’ feature on their websites including Honda, Mazda, Mitsubishi, Ford, Nissan, Jaguar, Land Rover, Lexus, Maserati, Porsche, Renault, Suzuki and Volvo and these all vary in their ease of use.